gsri-18/Summer-Project/README.md

 - User profile with overview, submission history, accuracy, and per-language verdict stats
 - Profile editing and password change support
 - Stylish UI with dark theme and clear feedback
+- Simplified the problem add feature, Just upload your Problem in .md format, using the template.

 ---